Table of Contents

 - Specific gravity: Less than 1.015 (fixed at 1.010 reflects severe renal damage).

 - Osmolality: Less than 350 mOsm/kg is indicative of tubular damage, and urine/serum ratio is often 1:1.

 - Creatinine clearance: May be significantly decreased (less than 80 mL/min in early failure; less than 10 mL/min in ESRD).

-- Sodium: More than 40 mEq/L because kidney is not able to reabsorb sodium.
+- Sodium: More than 40 mEq/L because the kidney is not able to reabsorb sodium.

 - Protein: High-grade proteinuria (3–4+) strongly indicates glomerular damage when RBCs and casts are also present.

 - BUN/Cr: Elevated, usually in proportion.
-Creatinine level of 12 mg/dL suggests ESRD.
+A creatinine level of 12 mg/dL suggests ESRD.
 A BUN of >25 mg/dL is indicative of renal damage.

 - CBC: Hb decreased because of anemia, usually less than 7–8 g/dL.

 - RBCs: Life span decreased because of erythropoietin deficiency, and azotemia.